xl-li-5913/CAUNet/README.md

 ## Acknowledgements

-This project benefits from previous studies on industrial anomaly detection and pseudo anomaly learning.

-We sincerely thank the authors of:
+We sincerely thank the authors of the following works and datasets:

 - PatchCore
 - STPM